andyfitzsuse/andyfitz.github.io/posts/essential-svg-tools.md

 Gill > Sodipodi > Inkscape
 I've loved this journey and especially love where it is now.
 Run it on your linux machine, your mac .. its brilliant for creative exploration, and especially illustration.
 I've used Inkscape since it's inception.
-I could go on and on but let me just say it's the best tool for illustration of complext paths and leave the rest up to your imagination.
+Demoed it around the planet and pleaded for top designers to consider it.
+I could go on and on but let me just say it's **the very best tool for illustration of complex paths**. and leave the rest up to your imagination.

 ## [Penpot](https://penpot.app/)
-Early days to call this a Figma killer - But I do find it does most of what I want out for Figma (for free and freedom)
+Early days to call this a Figma killer - But I do find it does most of what I want out of Figma (for free and freedom).
+Super impressed and excited to see where this project goes.

 ## [RawGraphs ](https://app.rawgraphs.io/)

 Brilliant way to produce graphs without having to render client side, create the layout in rawgraphs then style with your own CSS

 ## [librSVG](https://gitlab.gnome.org/GNOME/librsvg)
-(used in ImageMagick and heaps more) This is a blazingly fast library to work with SVG files

-If you are a performance-driven developer, [RSVG convert](https://gitlab.gnome.org/GNOME/librsvg/-/blob/master/src/bin/rsvg-convert.rs) in particular will blow your mind
-Also you should follow [Federico Mena-Quintero](https://people.gnome.org/~federico/blog/tag/librsvg.html) Who is dragging RSVG into the future.
+This is a blazingly fast library to work with SVG files (used in ImageMagick and heaps more) If you are a performance-driven developer, [RSVG convert](https://gitlab.gnome.org/GNOME/librsvg/-/blob/master/src/bin/rsvg-convert.rs) in particular will blow your mind.
+Also you should follow [Federico Mena-Quintero](https://people.gnome.org/~federico/blog/tag/librsvg.html) Who is dragging RSVG into the future with Rust.

 ## [Imagetracer JS](https://github.com/jankovicsandras/imagetracerjs)

 There are many bitmap to vector tracers like [potrace](http://potrace.sourceforge.net/), autotrace etc. Imagetracer is the most promising for web developers and has a few tricks up it's sleeve.
 Handy to have on the CLI too:
 ```
 imagetracerjs/nodecli>node nodecli ../in.png outfilename out.svg scale 10